eprbell/dali-rp2/README.md

 Provided [DaLI is installed](#installation), to generate RP2 input files from the example configuration, open a terminal window (or PowerShell if on Windows).

-Create the directory structure and download the example input files.
+Create the directory structure and download the example input files using wget or manually.

 ```console
 mkdir -p input